omniti-labs/pg_jobmon/README.md

 By default, the status column updates will use the text values from the job_alert_nagios table in the monitoring section.
 If you have a custom set of statuses that you'd like to use, the close, fail or cancel functions that take a custom table name.

-add_job(p_job_name text) RETURNS bigint
+*add_job(p_job_name text) RETURNS bigint*
     Create a new entry in the job_log table. p_job_name is automatically capitalized.
     Returns the job_id of the new job.

-add_step(p_job_id bigint, p_action text) RETURNS bigint
+*add_step(p_job_id bigint, p_action text) RETURNS bigint*
     Add a new step in the job_detail table to an existing job.
-Pass it the job_id created by add_job() and a description of the step.
+Pass it the job_id
+    created by add_job() and a description of the step.
     Returns the step_id of the new step.

-update_step(p_job_id bigint, p_step_id bigint, p_status text, p_message text) RETURNS void
+*update_step(p_job_id bigint, p_step_id bigint, p_status text, p_message text) RETURNS void*
-    Update the status of the job_id and step_id passed to it. p_message is for further information on the status of the step.
+    Update the status of the job_id and step_id passed to it.
+    p_message is for further information on the status of the step.

-close_job(p_job_id bigint) RETURNS void
+*close_job(p_job_id bigint) RETURNS void*
     Used to successfully close the given job_id.
     Defaults to using job_alert_nagios table status text.

-close_job(p_job_id bigint, p_config_table text) RETURNS void
+*close_job(p_job_id bigint, p_config_table text) RETURNS void*
-    Same as above for successfully closing a job but allows you to use custom status text that you set up in another table.
+    Same as above for successfully closing a job but allows you to use custom status
+    text that you set up in another table.
 See MONITORING section for more info.

-fail_job(p_job_id bigint) RETURNS void
+*fail_job(p_job_id bigint) RETURNS void*
     Used to unsuccessfully close the given job_id.
     Defaults to using job_alert_nagios table status text.

-fail_job(p_job_id bigint, p_config_table text) RETURNS void
+*fail_job(p_job_id bigint, p_config_table text) RETURNS void*
-    Same as above for unsuccessfully closing a job but allows you to use custom status text that you set up in another table.
+    Same as above for unsuccessfully closing a job but allows you to use custom status
+    text that you set up in another table.
 See MONITORING section for more info.

-cancel_job(v_job_id bigint) RETURNS boolean
+*cancel_job(v_job_id bigint) RETURNS boolean*
     Used to unsuccessfully terminate the given job_id from outside the running job.
     Calls pg_cancel_backend() on the pid stored for the job in job_log.
     Sets the final step to note that it was manually cancelled in the job_detail table.
     Defaults to using job_alert_nagios table status text.

-cancel_job(v_job_id bigint, p_config_table text) RETURNS boolean
+*cancel_job(v_job_id bigint, p_config_table text) RETURNS boolean*
     Same as above for unsuccessfully, manually cancelling a job but allows you to use custom status text that you set up in another table.
 See MONITORING section for more info.

-Log Tables:
-job_log
+**Log Tables:**

+*job_log*
     Logs the overall job details associated with a job_id.
 Recommended to make partitioned on start_time if you see high logging traffic or don't need to keep the data indefinitely

-job_detail
+*job_detail*
     Logs the detailed steps of each job_id associated with jobs in job_log.
 Recommended to make partitioned on start_time if you see high logging traffic or don't need to keep the data indefinitely